Beyond Static Snapshots: A Grounded Evaluation Framework for Language Models at the Agentic Frontier: Abstract

 \section{Abstract}

 We argue that current evaluation frameworks for large language models (LLMs) suffer from four systematic failures that make them structurally inadequate for assessing deployed, agentic systems: \emph{distributional invalidity} (evaluation inputs do not reflect real interaction distributions), \emph{temporal invalidity} (evaluations are post-hoc rather than training-integrated), \emph{scope invalidity} (evaluations measure single-turn outputs rather than long-horizon trajectories), and \emph{process invalidity} (evaluations assess outputs rather than reasoning).
-These failures compound critically in RLHF, where reward models are evaluated under conditions that do not hold during RL training---making reward hacking a predictable consequence of evaluation design rather than an unpredictable training pathology.
+These failures compound in RLHF, where reward models are evaluated under conditions that do not hold during RL training---making reward hacking a predictable consequence of evaluation design rather than an unpredictable training pathology.
 We further argue that RLHF's dual-model architecture imposes a structural compute and memory barrier that limits evaluation accessibility and reproducibility.
 We propose the Grounded Continuous Evaluation (GCE) framework and present \textsc{ISOPro}, a simulation-based fine-tuning and evaluation system, as a reference implementation. \textsc{ISOPro} replaces the learned reward model with a deterministic ground-truth verifier---eliminating reward hacking by construction in verifiable-reward domains---and operates on LoRA adapter weights updatable on CPU, reducing the hardware barrier by an order of magnitude.
-We validate \textsc{ISOPro} on a resource-constrained scheduling domain with six difficulty tiers, demonstrating capability emergence visible only through continuous evaluation, an implicit curriculum that forms without researcher curation, and a 3.0$\times$ accuracy improvement over zero-shot baselines---all on consumer hardware with 0.216\% trainable parameters.
-We situate our work alongside DeepSeek-R1's GRPO~\cite{deepseek2025}, which independently arrived at the same architectural conclusion at scale: for verifiable-reward domains, the verifier is the reward signal.
+We validate \textsc{ISOPro} across three architectures (Qwen 2.5 3B, Llama 3.2 3B, Gemma 2 2B) and two domains (constraint-satisfaction scheduling, code generation on MBPP), with a head-to-head empirical comparison against GRPO-LoRA matched on compute, model, and verifier.
+Across the resulting twelve cells, \textsc{ISOPro} produces the largest absolute capability gains ($+25.6$, $+22.2$, $+16.0$pp) at mean $\Delta$ $+9.0$pp and worst-case regression $-5.6$pp; GRPO-LoRA at consumer-budget hyperparameters reaches a smaller peak gain ($+8.5$pp), a deeper worst-case regression ($-10$pp), and mean $\Delta$ $-1.5$pp. Held-out compositional generalization on MBPP reaches $40\%$ for \textsc{ISOPro} on two of three architectures (including a $0\%\to40\%$ bootstrap on Qwen 2.5 3B), against $20\%$ for GRPO-LoRA on one of three.
+We characterize a buffer-skew failure mode in which \textsc{ISOPro}'s implicit curriculum can erode pre-existing tier capability when three preconditions hold, with three corresponding mitigations.
+We do not claim accuracy dominance across all cells; the load-bearing claims are that the architectural advantages hold while remaining accuracy-competitive, and that compositional generalization and bootstrap-from-zero are mechanism-level properties of the rejection-sampling loop.
+We situate the work alongside DeepSeek-R1's GRPO~\cite{deepseek2025}, which independently arrived at the same architectural conclusion at scale: for verifiable-reward domains, the verifier is the reward signal.